 Day 8 and Beyond

 You may be able to see quite a lot of Melbourne in 7 days, but in destinations like these, there’s always more.
-If you have more time, here are some other things to consider doing:
+If you have more time, here are some other things worth adding to your Melbourne itinerary:

 - See a Sporting Match: Melbourne is a city that lives and breathes sport, so do as the locals do.
 What’s on will depend on the time of year, but watching an AFL match is always a good pick.